charite/topodombar/README.md

 2. CNV start coordinate
 3. CNV end coordinate
 4. Unique identifier for CNV/patient
-5. Type of CNV
+5. Type of CNV (deletion/insertion)
-6. Phynotpye annotation of the patient as list of HPO terms.
+6. Phenotype annotation of the patient -- a list of HPO terms.
 Term IDs separated by ';'
-7. Genes within the CNV as list of Entrez Gene ID separated by ';'
+7. Genes within the CNV as list of Entrez Gene IDs separated by ';'
 8. Genes upstream of the CNV between CNV breakpoint and end of underlying topological domain as list of Entrez Gene ID separated by ';'
 9. Genes downstream of the CNV between CNV breakpoint and end of underlying topological domain as list of Entrez Gene ID separated by ';'
 10. Genes upstream of the CNV within a distance window of 400kb as list of Entrez Gene ID separated by ';'